 Videos can play directly in the email and web pages all thanks mostly to HTML5.
-HTML5 is a new standard for the internet that allows web developers to easily add neat stuff like audio and video to website and now emails.

 Hosting your Video